escapeSeq/chi3-labs/README.md

-# Chi3-sim
+# Chi3-labs

-Monorepo for educational simulations of analog computing and how small neural nets **train** versus **use** what they learned.
+Monorepo for educational labs on analog computing and how small neural nets **train** versus **use** what they learned.

 ## Projects